Master the art of credible, transparent and fair workplace investigations

 I’ve conducted over 1200 workplace investigations, written employment regulations for the State of California, and testified in state and federal court as an expert witness on workplace investigations.

-My best-selling, award-winning book the Drama-Free Workplace has been loved and shared by leaders around the world as a step-by-step manual for eliminating workplace drama through cultural transformation.
+My workplace investigator training is based off my best-selling, award-winning book the Drama-Free Workplace, which has been recognized as a 2019 Best Business Book and selected as a best HR book of all time by Bamboo HR.
+The unique, human-centered methodologies I teach in The Drama-Free Workplace have been loved and shared by leaders around the world as a step-by-step manual for eliminating workplace drama through cultural transformation.

 I can help you refine your skills as a workplace sleuth, so that your employees know that their safety and wellbeing is your top priority.